robo042/script_examples/README.md

 # Script Examples

 This repository is a small collection of example scripts showcasing my preferred scripting style and best practices for command-line automation.

 The current focus is on argument parsing, script hygiene, and robust behavior under real-world usage patterns.
 These scripts are intentionally minimalist — designed to be clear, extendable, and suitable as templates for future automation work.

+I use this style in both personal automation and production-grade tooling, and it’s held up across teams, projects, and weird edge cases.

 ## Contents